baycom/poc32/README.md

 ------------------------------------------------------------------------------

-Welcome to the wonderfull world of Microsoft's idea of C++.
+Welcome to the wonderful world of Microsoft's idea of C++.

 POC32 is developed using the MFC (Microsoft Foundation Classes), which make your programs look like an original microsoft application.